-Students interested in entering the Culinary Arts Program must enroll in Ozarka College as a student, submit all admissions requirements, and arrange a meeting with program advisors to be interviewed and discuss requirements and entry into the program.
-After students have met with program advisors, they will be scheduled for classes subject to space in the program.
-Students will attend the Melbourne campus and must attend required Culinary Activities.
+Students interested in entering the Culinary Arts Program must enroll in Ozarka College as a student, submit all admissions requirements, talk with a program advisor and enroll in proper courses following the Culinary Arts Degree Pathway Guide.
+Students will attend the Melbourne campus two days a week for classes and must attend required culinary activities.

-Upon completion of the Culinary Arts Degree, the graduate will:
+Upon completion of the Culinary Arts Degree, the graduate will be trained to:

-- 1. Demonstrate appropriate usage of industry standards in sanitation and safety for food service operations. - 2.
-Demonstrate standards of professionalism, including ethical behavior, communication, and grooming codes required for the industry. - 3.
+- 1. Use appropriate industry standards in sanitation and safety for food service operations. - 2.
+Practice standards of professionalism, including ethical behavior, communication, and grooming codes required for the industry. - 3.
 Prepare high quality food products using appropriate ingredients and equipment. - 4.
 Apply nutrition and merchandising principles to menu planning, purchasing, and food production. - 5.
-Perform dining room customer service and catering functions. - 6.
+Perform dining room, customer service, and catering functions. - 6.
 Communicate correctly and accurately in both written and verbal messages. - 7.
-Pass the ServeSafe National Exam. - 8.
-Pass the NOCTI food service test.
+Apply and use basic mathematical calculations correctly. - 8.
+Pass the ServSafe National Exam.

-Students gain practical experience in catering and restaurant operation by preparing and serving meals to groups visiting the College.
+Students experience one semester of cafe internship in an educational training environment.
+Students also gain practical experience in catering and restaurant operations by preparing and serving meals to groups visiting the College.
 In the course of the program, each student rotates through several positions, from dishwasher to manager.
 Successful completion of the program and additional work experience under a certified chef/baker allow graduates to take the certification examinations of the American Culinary Federation and The Retail Bakers Association.